Working in a garden reduces crime, increases access to nutritious food, and creates healthier communities.

 The Garden Project at the San Francisco County Jail is an extremely effective crime-prevention program.
 Prisoners who work in the garden are statistically less likely to return to prison.
 On average, more than 50% of prisoners re-offend.
 That number drops to 25% of prisoners re-offending if they have worked in the Prison Garden Program.

 Statistically speaking, gardens provide great results

 Re-arrest rate for drug abuse treatment

-The relationship between a healthy diet and reducing the long term effects of lead poisioning.
+There is a relationship between a healthy diet and reducing the long term effects of lead poisoning.

 Simply by adding garden grown herbs to the diet help children recover from lead posioning.
 Clinical studies completed recently proved that heavy metal chelation [using cilantro and chlorella] can naturally remove an average of 87% of lead, 91% of mercury, and 74% of aluminum from the body within 42 days.

-A nutritional deficiency of vitamin C has been shown to impact lead levels and by growing food with elementary school students we can increase their consumption for important vitamins.
+A nutritional deficiency of vitamin C has been shown to impact lead levels and by growing food with communities we can increase peoples consumption for important vitamins.
 Increasing nutrition decreases crime and helps grow healthy communities